 RESEARCH ON TERRITORIAL BEHAVIOR OF LoonS

-After 21 years of loon study, we have a firm grip on most aspects of territorial behavior.
-It has long been clear that loons do not mate for life, as people commonly believe.
-Furthermore, we now know that male loons take the lead in selecting a nest site, which gives males a much greater stake in remaining on a familiar territory.
-These findings and many others related to territorial behavior and habitat settlement are described under “Findings”.
+After 21 years of scientific research on marked individuals, we have a firm grip on many aspects of the territorial behavior of common loons.
+Loons breed in socially monogamous pairs.
+While we showed long ago that loons do not mate for life, as people commonly believe, both members of breeding pairs do tend to return year after year to the same small lake or portion of a large lake.
+So lake residents are often correct when they hear a loon call in early May and remark, “The loons are back!”.
+Our surprising finding that male loons select the nest site gives males a much greater stake in remaining on a familiar territory, which might help us understand why males commonly fight to the death for their territory, while females rarely do so.
+These findings and many others related to territorial behavior and habitat settlement are described under “Findings“.
 We have provided links to scientific papers there, but you can also look at our popular articles, which are a bit easier to read.

 Study of The Loon Population